-Many people do not understand the difference between a certified translation and a legal one.
+Many people do not understand the difference between legal and certified translation.
 These are two really distinct types of translation, concerning different spheres of life.

 Having it means that you now possess a legally binding record which will be accepted by the U.S. officials, courts and academic institutions.
 So, you need such translation if you are going to apply for American citizenship; for the admission process of most American universities and colleges and many others.